 James C. McCrery, II, AIA

 Mr. McCrery holds Bachelor and Master of Architecture degrees from the Ohio State University.
 He began his professional career as a project designer in Peter Eisenman’s deconstructivist office before changing artistic direction and abandoning postmodernism for tradition.
 He went on to apprentice for many years with leading classicist Allan Greenberg.
 Mr. McCrery now practices on his own as principal of McCrery Architects.
 Mr. McCrery has worked on a range of residential and institutional and civic projects, with the design of churches being a particular specialty.
 He collaborated on significant urban design projects for Lincoln Center and the World Trade Center site in New York City that were featured in the Manhattan Institute’s prestigious City Journal.
 In his practice he is committed to the integration of art and architecture.
-Recognized for his contribution to the public realm, he has been appointed a National Peer of the GSA’s Design Excellence Program.
+Recognized for his contribution to the public realm, he has been appointed a National Peer of the General Services Administration’s Design Excellence Program.
 Mr. McCrery lives in Washington, D.C.

 Originally from Nebraska, Mr. Milligan is a Partner & General Counsel at Ember Infrastructure Partners, a private equity firm that invests in diversified energy infrastructure assets and businesses with a focus on low carbon investment opportunities.
 He previously worked as a corporate mergers and acquisitions attorney in the New York office of Weil, Gotshal & Manges LLP.
-He regularly participates on teams representing public and private companies, as well as private equity funds in connection with acquisitions, dispositions, minority investments, financings, joint ventures, and restructurings.
+He regularly participated on teams representing public and private companies, as well as private equity funds in connection with acquisitions, dispositions, minority investments, financings, joint ventures, and restructurings.
 He has extensive experience working with private equity clients and portfolio companies on a broad range of general corporate, securities laws, and governance matters, including management arrangements.
 Before practicing law, Mr. Milligan worked for Catterton Partners, a Greenwich, Conn. private equity fund.
 He received his J.D. and his M.B.A. from Cornell University, where he was Managing Editor of the Cornell International Law Journal and Associate Editor of the Legal Information Institute Supreme Court Bulletin.
 He is a Trustee of New York City’s Central Presbyterian Church.

 Howard Segermark, Chairman Emeritus